18if: Anime

 18if is a Japanese anime television series produced by Gonzo.
 It aired from July 7 to September 29, 2017.
 Kōji Morimoto served as chief supervisor.
 Each episode featured a different director.
 Atsuhiro Tomioka handled the series composition, Hiroko Kazui served as design director, and Tadashi Oppata designed the characters.
 Ryūdai Abe composed the music.
 The opening theme is "Red Doors feat.
 Yoshikazu Mera" by TeddyLoid.
-The series is licensed by Funimation in North America.
-Crunchyroll streamed the anime.
+Crunchyroll simulcast the series, while Funimation licensed the series for streaming and home video in North America.